Overstay Visa: What Can Happen and What Are Your Options?

 The three-year bar and the ten-year bar are two types of inadmissibility, which is the most common consequence of a visa overstay.
-For example, if you have stayed in the United States for over 180 days but less than one year after your authorized stay has expired, and left before any removal proceedings, you won’t be allowed to enter the U.S. for three years.
+For example, if you have stayed in the U.S. for over 180 days but less than one year after your authorized stay has expired, and left before any removal proceedings, you won’t be allowed to enter the U.S. for three years.

 On the other hand, if you have overstayed the end date of your authorized stay for more than 365 continuous days, and leave before the removal proceedings, you will face the ten-year bar.
 You won’t be able to enter the United States for 10 years after your departure.
-A visa waiver can help you avoid inadmissibility.
+A waiver can help you avoid inadmissibility.